jshprentz/meetup2xibo/docs/user-manual/overview.rst

 The :ref:`meetup2xibo man page <meetup2xibo-environment>` defines the configuration environment variables.
+:doc:`configuration` explains the environment variables in more detail.
-An annotated example configuration script provides a starting point for customization.
+An annotated example configuration script, :github-raw:`/data/meetup2xibo.env`, provides a starting point for customization.

 Logging
 -------